eclipse-theia/theia-website/src/docs/user_ai.md

 - When you mention an agent in a prompt and no agent is pinned, the mentioned agent is automatically pinned.
 - If an agent is already pinned, mentioning a different agent will **not** change the pinned agent.
 Instead, the newly mentioned agent will be used **only** for that specific prompt.
 - You can manually unpin an agent through the chat interface if needed.
-- A new chat session can now be started directly with a pinned agent.

 <img src="../../agent-pinning.gif" alt="Pinning Agents in the Theia IDE AI Chat" style="max-width: 525px">